Great Depression in the United States: Social and political impacts

 One visible effect of the depression was the advent of Hoovervilles, which were ramshackle assemblages on vacant lots of cardboard boxes, tents, and small rickety wooden sheds built by homeless people.
 Residents lived in the shacks and begged for food or went to soup kitchens.
 The term was coined by Charles Michelson, publicity chief of the Democratic National Committee, to refer sardonically to President Herbert Hoover whose policies Michelson blamed for the depression.

+Crop and livestock prices plummeted — corn fell from $1.43 per bushel in 1929 to just $0.31 by 1932.
+Many farmers could not cover operating costs or mortgage payments.
+The Daily Sentinel reported in 1931 that some Midwestern farmers were so deprived that they did not even have the means to make functioning scarecrows, and resorted to improvising by hanging old clothes on disused telegraph poles.

 The government did not calculate unemployment rates in the 1930s.
 The most widely accepted estimates of unemployment rates for the Great Depression are those by Stanley Lebergott from the 1950s.
 He estimated that unemployment reached 24.9 percent in the worst days of 1933.
 Another commonly cited estimate is by Michael Darby in 1976.
 He put the unemployment rate at a peak of 22.5 percent in 1932.
 Job losses were less severe among women, workers in non durable industries (such as food and clothing), services and sales workers, and those employed by the government.
 Unskilled inner city men had much higher unemployment rates.
 Age also played a factor.
 Young people had a hard time getting their first job.
 Men over the age of 45, if they lost their job, would rarely find another one because employers had their choice of younger men.
 Millions were hired in the Great Depression, but men with weaker credentials were not, and they fell into a long-term unemployment trap.
 The migration in the 1920s that brought millions of farmers and townspeople to the bigger cities suddenly reversed itself.
 Unemployment made the cities unattractive, and the network of kinfolk and more ample food supplies made it wise for many to go back.
 City governments in 1930–31 tried to meet the depression by expanding public works projects, as President Herbert Hoover strongly encouraged.
 However, tax revenues were plunging, and the cities as well as private relief agencies were totally overwhelmed by 1931; no one was able to provide significant additional relief.
 People fell back on the cheapest possible relief, including soup kitchens providing free meals to anyone who showed up.
 After 1933, new sales taxes and infusions of federal money helped relieve the fiscal distress of the cities, but the budgets did not fully recover until 1941.